Cuisinart CBK-200 Bread Machine

 rated… the poorest Bread Machine on the planet.

-I don’t have complaints about the bread made by this machine, though the recipes in the Cuisinart book itself are pretty fiddly and not always as good as those in my bread baking cookbook.
-My big complaint with the machine is that the pin comes out of the paddle eventually.
-This happened before 12 months had passed, so we replaced the machine, and it has happened again, but this time we are living in a city with no Cuisinart rep so we have to PAY ourselves to send it back and then pay again to have them return a new one to us.
+I don’t have complaints about the bread made by the Cuisinart cbk-200, though the recipes in the Cuisinart book itself are pretty fiddly and not always as good as those in my bread baking cookbook.
+My big complaint with this bread maker is that the pin comes out of the paddle eventually.
+This happened before 12 months had passed, so we replaced the bread maker, and it has happened again, but this time we are living in a city with no Cuisinart rep so we have to PAY ourselves to send it back and then pay again to have them return a new one to us.
 Not great customer service!
 The other design problem is that you can’t clean in the place where the base moves around, so if any gunk gets in there (which it did when the pin slipped out while the pan was full of wet ingredients), it gums up the mechanism and it’s hard to get it to turn again.
-I’m not impressed with the design, given that Cuisinart is supposed to be such a reputable company, and I paid a lot more money for this one than most bread machines on the market.
-We use our machine every few days, as we go through a lot of bread in our house, and it’s a long wait to have the replacement come through as well.
-Anyone recommend a better machine and a company with better customer services??
+I’m not impressed with the design, given that Cuisinart is supposed to be such a reputable company, and I paid a lot more money for this. one than most bread makers on the market.
+We use our bread maker every few days, as we go through a lot of bread in our house, and it’s a long wait to have the replacement come through as well.
+Anyone recommend a better bread maker and a company with better customer services??

 Jessica December 17th, 2008 at 6:29 pmHi all- I love my Cuisinart breadmaker, but now it’s making a funny noise.
 What is wrong with it?